alfonzm/what-is-webdev/assets/posts/what-is-webpack.md

 By default, Webpack can only read Javascript and JSON files.
 But with the help of **loaders**, Webpack can process other file extensions and use them in your Javascript modules.

 For example, you can use `raw-loader` to read the contents of .txt files and use them in your Javascript code.

-To do that, you must install the [raw-loader](https://www.npmjs.com/package/raw-loader) module and use the following Webpack config:
+To do that, you must install the [raw-loader](https://www.npmjs.com/package/raw-loader) module to your package.

+Then, tell Webpack that "hey, whenever you see someone importing a txt file, I want you to use `raw-loader` to process it."
+Here's a sample webpack config for that:

 ```js
 // webpack.config.js